Magnet Forensics and NCMEC: Providing intelligence sharing to safeguard victims

 The ability to share hashes allows more efficient collaboration within, and between, agencies, and makes it easier to share intelligence across jurisdictions—all to help investigators prioritize and focus on critical evidence.

-Our partnership with NCMEC continues to grow stronger, now giving users of Magnet Griffeye the ability to match against the NCMEC GID for improved workflows during media analysis, and immediate feedback for charging decisions through a SHARE submission.
-We look forward to an ongoing partnership.
+Our partnership with NCMEC continues to grow stronger, and now we are giving users of Magnet Griffeye the ability to match against NCMEC’s victim identification for improved workflows during media analysis and immediate feedback for charging decisions through a SHARE submission.
+This new capability allows investigators to quickly and reliably determine through hash matching technology whether content matches files of previously identified CSAM victims, which can dramatically reduce investigative time and increase the identification of previously unknown victims.

 Join us for an upcoming webinar on March 11 that goes into more detail about our partnership with NCMEC.
 See for yourself how the latest integrations within Magnet Griffeye are helping advance ICAC investigations.